***Registration Now Open for a New Program!

 June 16-28, 2019

-Anatomia Italiana offers an entirely new program Connecting Art and Anatomy in Northern Europe!
-This itinerary visits university anatomy museums along with the world’s greatest works of art depicting human anatomy as a science in London, The Netherlands, and Paris.
+Anatomia Italiana offers an entirely new program Connecting Art and Anatomy in Europe!
+This itinerary offers a symposium-like experience as it visits university anatomy museums along with the world’s greatest works of art depicting human anatomy as a science in London, The Netherlands, and Paris.
+At these museums we’ll have an opportunity to meet and speak with curators and historians for first hand insights.

 Four Nights in London

 In recognition of 500 years since his death, the Royal Trust Collection will exhibit hundreds of Leonardo’s unparalleled anatomical drawings at Queen’s Gallery, Buckingham Palace in 2019, the largest exhibition of Leonardo’s work in over 65 years.
-The City on the Thames also offers The Wellcome Library for a private viewing of original ancient anatomical texts such as The Fabrica by Vesalius; the stunning Gordon Museum of Pathology at King’s College with anatomical wax sculptures by Joseph Towne; and the original 1822 Old Operating Theatre – Europe’s oldest – with a mock demonstration of Victorian era surgery before anesthetics.
+The City on the Thames also offers The Wellcome Library for a private viewing of original ancient anatomical texts such as The Fabrica by Vesalius, along with a lecture by a rare books curator at the library.
+The stunning Gordon Museum of Pathology at King’s College offers anatomical wax sculptures by Joseph Towne as well as some of Europe’s oldest anatomical specimens for a symposium by experts in the history of the museum and the role of ceroplastics in medical education.
+The original 1822 Old Operating Theatre – Europe’s oldest – provides a presentation about the history of medicine in the Victorian era.
 No trip to London would be complete without visits to other destinations such as Windsor Castle, the oldest and largest occupied castle in the world!

 Three Nights in Amsterdam